YutakaMatsubara/TMT_Template_Generator/README.md

 To download and install TMT 2016, please refer to [Microsoft Threat Modeling Tool 2016](https://www.microsoft.com/en-us/download/details.aspx?id=49168).

 ## How does this work
-+ This software consists of two python scripts: main.py and ElementTree.py.
++ This software consists of 3 python scripts: main.py, ElementTree.py and xmlparsing.py.
 + main.py: Prepare all the needed arguments and call functions in the ElementTree.py to actually start creating the xml tree.
 + ElementTree.py: Functions for creating the xml tree.
++ xmlparsing.py: Read Threat information from a XML-formatted database file.

 ## Requirements
 + Python 3.0 or higher